davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 >   the dependencies of the `core`, `alloc` or `std` standard library crates
 >   individually (via profile overrides, for example).
 >
-> - The profile defined by the standard library will be used.
+> - The release profile defined by the standard library will be used.
 >
 > Cargo will resolves the dependencies of opaque dependencies, such as the
 > standard library, separately in their own workspaces.
 The root of such a
-> resolve will be the crate specified in `build-std-crates`, or, if stage 1b is
+> resolve will be the crates specified in `build-std-crates` or, if stage 1b is
 > implemented, the unified set of packages that any crate in the dependency has
 > a direct dependency on.
 A dependency on the relevant roots are added to all
-> crates in the "parent" resolve.
+> crates in the main resolve.
 >
 > Regardless of which standard library crates are being built, Cargo will build
 > the `sysroot` crate of the standard library workspace. `alloc` and `std` will